Demerger: Meaning, Benefits, Types, Examples

 Split-off

-A large company consisting of multiple businesses may want to split them into separate companies.
+A large company consisting of multiple businesses may want to demerge them into separate companies.
 In a split-off, the shareholders are given the opportunity to exchange their ParentCo shares for new shares of the subsidiary (SplitCo).
 This “tender offer” often includes a premium to encourage existing ParentCo shareholders to accept the offer.

 Split-up